-19 Trade and other payables

-2021 2020

-£ 000 £ 000

-Non-current trade and other payables

-Amounts due to other group companies 991,932 960,104
+Non-current trade and other payables Amounts due to other group companies 960,104 1,211,368

-Interest on loans from other companies within the Vesuvius Group are typically interest free between dormant companies, Libor +2% for loans between UK companies, Libor +2.5% for loans from UK to non-UK companies and Libor +1.05% for loans from non-UK to UK companies.
-As a result of risk-free rate reform, with effect from 1st June 2021 GBP Libor was replaced with the Bank of England base rate for GBP denominated loans.
-Repayment dates across all loans are variable and include loans repayable on demand but able to be renewed as required.
+Interest on loans from other companies within the Vesuvius Group are interest free from dormant companies, Libor + 2% from UK companies and Libor + 1.05% from non-UK companies.
+Repayment dates across all loans are variable and includes loans repayable on demand, but can be renewed as required.

-2021 £ 000 2020 £ 000
+2020 £ 000 2019 £ 000

 Current trade and other payables

-Accrued expenses and other payables 7,015 3,613
+Accrued expenses and other payables 3,612 5,120

-Amounts due to other group companies 695 187
+Amounts due to other group companies 187 3,313

-Other Taxes and Social security 693 393
+Other taxes and social security 393 373

-8,403 4,192
+4,192 8,806

-20 Financial risk review
+21 Financial risk review

 The Company's exposure to financial risk is managed as part of the Group.
-Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 25 to the 2021 Annual Report and Financial Statements.
+Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 25 to the 2020 Annual Report and Financial Statements.